WINRARisyou/SMC-TouchControls/README.md

 ## Manual
 <video controls width="25%" src="images/mobile-manual.mp4" title="Title"></video>

-## Mobile Chrome
+## Mobile (Chrome)
-Copy the text from [chrome.js](https://winrarisyou.github.io/SMC-TouchControls/chrome.js) and follow instructions in video
+Copy the text from [chrome.js](https://winrarisyou.github.io/SMC-TouchControls/chrome.js) and follow instructions in video.
+The name is important, it will be how you access it.
+Make sure the one you are clicking starts with javascript:
+This method should work iOS but I don't own any apple devices so I can't test it.

+<video controls width="25%" src="images/chrome.mp4" title="Title"></video>